Lim-Sangho/SymSATNet/README.md

 ## 4. SymFind
 SymFind is an automatic symmetry-detection algorithm, which receives a matrix $M$ as an input and returns a permutation group $G$ which closely approximates the symmetries in $M$: $\forall g \in G, \, gM \approx Mg$.
-The group symmetries discovered by SymFind can be used to train SymSATNet.
-Symfind can find the permutation groups defined by a manually designed grammar that covers a suitable range of practical permutation groups.
-SymFind calls two subroutine algorithms, SumFind and ProdFind, which may also recursively call SymFind to find the symmetries for smaller parts in $M$.
+The symmetry group discovered by SymFind can be used to train SymSATNet.
+SymFind can find a permutation group expressible by a particular grammar which covers a suitable range of practical permutation groups.
+SymFind calls two subroutines, SumFind and ProdFind, which may also recursively call SymFind to find symmetries for smaller parts of $M$.

 |   |   |
 |---|---|